 There are two schools in West Virginia that offer master’s degree programs in the field of communication.
-Students can pursue a Master of Arts in Communication Studies from Marshall University, or choose from one of four programs available at West Virginia University, including a campus-based Master of Arts in Communication Studies, an online Master of Arts in Corporate and Organizational Communication, an online Master of Science in Data Marketing Communications, and an online Master of Science in Integrated Marketing Communications.
+Students can pursue a Master of Arts in Communication Studies from Marshall University, or choose from one of five programs available at West Virginia University, including a campus-based Master of Arts in Communication Studies, an online Master of Arts in Corporate and Organizational Communication, an online Master of Science in Data Marketing Communications, and an online Master of Science in Integrated Marketing Communications.
 Both schools are non-profit institutions and fully accredited by the Higher Learning Commission (HLC).
 For residents interested in pursuing a master’s in communication online, there are also out-of-state schools that accept online students from West Virginia.

 Campus-Based Master’s in Communication Programs in West Virginia

 Located in Huntington, Marshall University’s Department of Communication Studies offers an MA in Communication Studies designed for both students interested in becoming professionals in the field, and those who plan to further their study at the doctoral level.
 Under the guidance of a graduate faculty committee, students in the program develop a Plan of Study that must consist of at least 36 credit hours.
 All students are required to take the following two courses: Problems and Methods in Communication Research and Studies in Communication Theory.
 Marshall’s Department of Communication Studies offers a wide range of electives for graduate students to choose from, including Organizational Communication; Rhetorical Theory; Leadership and Group Communication; Computer-Mediated Communication; Communication Consultation Strategies; and Interpersonal Health Communication.
 Up to six of a student’s credit hours may be earned by writing a thesis, which must pass an oral examination.
 Students in the MA program are also required to take a written comprehensive exam put together by their graduate committee.